-Even if they follow a fair and reasonable consultation process, the redundancy may also be unreasonable if your employer is eligible for the Wage Subsidy but hasn’t applied and made you redundant instead.
+Even if they follow a fair and reasonable consultation process, the redundancy may also be unreasonable if your employer was eligible for the Wage Subsidy but didn’t apply and made you redundant instead.

 If your employer hasn’t consulted with you properly, or the proposed restructuring isn’t justified, you may be able to challenge any changes to your employment conditions through a personal grievance.
 Your local Community Law Centre or your union will be able to advise you.

 If I’m made redundant, does my employer have to pay me compensation?